DuendeSoftware/Samples/IdentityServer/v6/MTLSwithIIS/README.md

 `dotnet publish` again.

 ## Copy certificates to the ~/certificates folder
-Copy api.mtls.dev.p12, identity.mtls.dev.p12, and rootCA.pem to the ~/certificates folder.
+Copy the api.mtls.dev.p12, identity.mtls.dev.p12, and rootCA.pem to the ~/certificates folder.

 ## Build and run the container
 From the ~/ directory, run